animakit/animakit/README.md

 ### Slider

 React component for the blocks sliding.
+Supports both horizontal and vertical modes and the ability to loop and skip slides during animation.

 Repository on GitHub: https://github.com/animakit/animakit-slider